 Assessment is through post module assignment (PMA) rather than exam.
 It is based on the learning objectives of each module and will consolidate the knowledge you have gained from the module.

-Each module usually lasts one week - some SCAV specific modules may be delivered over two weeks.
+Each module usually lasts one week - some SCAV specific modules may be delivered over two weeks and will be have 15 CATS or credit, rather than 10 CATS .
 There is more information here about the course structure.

 After you graduate

 Graduates of this MSc will understand a myriad of factors contributing towards the performance and dependability of connected and autonomous vehicles and will be well placed to continue professional work within R&D.

 If you have questions about this course, you can contact the Admissions Office: firstname.lastname@example.org, +44 (0)24 7652 3691